Skip to main content

 Dorval Mayor Marc Doret said he was "disappointed" at the lack of transparency and said it "shouldn't be a political discussion" given the health benefits of fluoride.

-Vodanovic said she knows the topic "is polarizing" and has been "since the 1950s."
-She said there have been conflicting reports on the benefits of fluoride, and public consultations would not have been fruitful.
+Vodanovic said she knows the topic "is polarizing" and has been since the 1950s.
+She said there have been conflicting reports on the benefits and hazards of fluoride, and public consultations would not have been fruitful.

 She denied the decision was political, and said it was fully based on a report from the water department.
-"We voted on it democratically."
+"We voted on it democratically and brought it to this room democratically."

-The report also said the city has had problems with the supply of fluoridation products, which has led to shutdowns at both plants and health concerns for those handling the chemicals.
+In a report published in March, the water department says it costs about $100,000 per year to fluoridate the water at the two plants.
+It also said the city has had problems with the supply of fluoridation products, which has led to shutdowns at both plants and health concerns for those handling the chemicals.